-Cloud migration doesn’t just change where your systems live.
+Full cloud adoption doesn’t just change where your systems and data live.
 It changes how security works.

 Security responsibility shifts across three equally critical domains:

-- Network security & resilience (protecting the network from threats and downtime)
+- Network security & resilience (protecting connectivity from threats and downtime)

 Here’s the key thing most leadership teams miss: